DIP Financing: Structuring Roll-Overs, Cross-Collateralization, Priming Liens, Junior DIP Financing and More

 - What must counsel consider in evaluating defensive vs. offensive DIP lenders?

-- How does the debtor seeking a priming lien convince the existing lender to consent or alternatively convince the court that the existing lender’s lien is adequately protected?
+- How does the debtor seeking a priming lien convince the existing lender to consent or convince the court that the current lender’s lien is adequately protected?

 - How do bankruptcy courts treat releases of pre-petition secured lenders?